Matt Vierling Player Props: Tigers vs. Brewers

 - The pitching staff for the Brewers has a collective 7.6 K/9, the fourth-worst in the league.

-- The Brewers' 3.47 team ERA ranks sixth among all league pitching staffs.
+- The Brewers have the eighth-ranked team ERA across all MLB pitching staffs (3.50).

-- The Brewers rank 15th in baseball in home runs given up (24 total, 1.1 per game).
+- Brewers pitchers combine to allow 25 total home runs at a rate of 1.1 per game (to rank 14th in baseball).

-- The Brewers will send Rea (0-0) to the mound for his third start of the season.
+- Lauer gets the start for the Brewers, his fifth of the season.
+He is 3-1 with a 4.30 ERA and 19 strikeouts in 23 2/3 innings pitched.

-- In his most recent time out on Wednesday, the righty tossed five innings against the Seattle Mariners, giving up four earned runs while surrendering five hits.
+- In his most recent appearance on Wednesday against the Seattle Mariners, the left-hander went 7 2/3 innings, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.